microsoft/live-share/docs/getting-started.md

 ![VS sign in](media/vs-sign-in-button.png)

-However, if you are registered for the private preview (owners) you will need to sign in using the same credentials you used to register.
-If you need to use a different sign-in for Visual Studio than your personalization account (e.g. you registered for the private preview using a GitHub account) you can go to **Tools &gt; Options &gt; Project Cascade** and sign in that way instead.
+However, if you are registered for the private preview (owners) and want to share you should sign in using the same credentials you used to register.
+If you need to use a different sign-in for Visual Studio than your personalization account (e.g. you registered for the private preview using a GitHub account), you can also go to **Tools &gt; Options &gt; Project Cascade** and sign in that way instead on an ongoing basis or use ["Share As..."](#starting-a-collaboration-session).

 ### Signing in from Visual Studio Code
 For Visual Studio Code, simply click on the "Sign in" status bar item and follow the directions to sign in.
 If you're enrolled in the private preview (owners), use the same credentials you used to register.